dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Procure.

-This API method creates a Dot if required, makes sure the node handling the API call is the master by migrating the Dot if necessary, and returns the host path where the given Subdot of the Dot's current branch (or a specific branch, if requested) is mounted.
+This API method creates a Dot if required, ensures the node handling the API call is the master by migrating the Dot if necessary, and returns the host path where the given Subdot of the Dot's current branch (or a specific branch, if requested) is mounted.